Kodeden/continued-curriculum/testing-contacts/cypress.md

 ### Additional Minor Post-Video Updates

-I made the following updates after the video, but nothing is consequential.
-I just changed the name to use SCREAMING_SNAKE_CASE as it's a 'hard configuration constant.'
-And, I moved it out of the scope of the callback.
+The following updates occurred after the video, but nothing consequential.
+The name to use SCREAMING_SNAKE_CASE as it's a 'hard configuration constant.'
+Also, it was out of the scope of the callback b/c the scope is not a concern in this file, and it makes the test less cluttered.

 ```diff
 diff --git a/cypress/e2e/create.cy.js b/cypress/e2e/create.cy.js